alexwennerberg/mygit/README.md

 # mygit -- the world's smallest Git host

-A small, self-hosted git forge, with a web viewer for repositories and and a mailing list archive
+A small self-hosted git server: a Rust alternative to git-web and cgit

+TODO move email discussion to https://git.sr.ht/~aw/rusty-inbox

 ## The problem